SteveTownsend/PresetChecker/README.md

-# FixMergedDAR
+# PresetChecker
-Regenerates DAR Conditions files for plugins that have been merged using ZMerge.
+Checks .jslot RaceMenu preset files for valid textures, updates the .jslot file to redirect to any merged plugins that were used in building.